Keywords

 This review examines the significant impacts of climate change and excess heat on human lactation, highlighting unique challenges that require thorough investigation.
 Previous research has indicated that environmental factors, such as extreme temperatures and food scarcity, can impact lactation.
 However, there is a notable gap in focused studies addressing how these climate-induced changes specifically affect lactating individuals.
 This review aims to fill that gap by providing a comprehensive analysis of the intersection between global climate change and human lactation, emphasizing the urgent need for targeted mitigation strategies to support lactating individuals in a changing climate.

-The approach taken to conduct this narrative review on the intersections between global climate change, extreme heat, and human lactation focused on identifying challenges and proposing effective mitigation strategies.
-The literature search strategy involved several databases and search engines, including PubMed, Web of Science, Scopus, Google Scholar, and JSTOR, as well as Google and Bing for grey literature and policy documents.
-The search terms used encompassed core concepts such as “global climate change,” “human lactation,” “breastfeeding,” “maternal health,” and “infant health,” along with specific aspects like “temperature extremes,” “food security,” “water scarcity,” “malnutrition,” “heat stress,” “environmental toxins,” “pollutants,” “natural disasters,” “displacement,” “vulnerabilities,” and “public health strategies.”
-Combinations and Boolean operators, such as “climate change AND lactation,” “heat stress OR dehydration AND breastfeeding,” and “environmental toxins AND breast milk,” were employed to refine the search.
+The approach taken to conduct this narrative review on the intersections between global climate change, extreme heat, and human lactation focused on identifying key challenges and proposing effective mitigation strategies.
+The literature search strategy encompassed a range of academic and open-access sources to ensure comprehensive coverage.
+Searches were conducted across major databases and search engines, including PubMed, Web of Science, Scopus, Google Scholar, and JSTOR, as well as Google and Bing for grey literature and policy documents.
+In addition, preprint servers such as SSRN, RePEc, and medRxiv were examined to capture emerging evidence and working papers not yet published in peer-reviewed journals.

-Moreover, climate change disrupts food security and nutrition.
+Climate change disrupts food security by reducing crop yields and altering nutrient content, leading to undernutrition in many regions.
+For lactating individuals, insufficient dietary intake can lower milk volume and modify fat and protein composition, compromising infant nutrition (Maheshwari, 2022; Prentice & Prentice, 1995).
 Changes in weather patterns, such as prolonged droughts and increased frequency of extreme weather events, can negatively affect agricultural productivity, leading to food shortages and increased prices (Abdelnour et al., 2019).
 This can result in malnutrition, especially in communities that rely heavily on subsistence farming (Chen et al., 2023; Bernabucci et al., 2013).
 The nutritional quality of food can also be compromised due to climate-induced changes in soil health and crop nutrient content, further exacerbating the problem (Maheshwari, 2022).

 Health disparities refer to the differences in health outcomes and their determinants between segments of the population, which are often driven by social, economic, and environmental disadvantages (Braveman et al., 2021).
 Health equity, on the other hand, is the principle of providing fair opportunities for health and wellness, aiming to reduce and eliminate disparities (Braveman, 2014).
 In the context of climate change and human lactation, these disparities are particularly pronounced, with marginalized populations bearing a disproportionate burden of adverse health outcomes (Limaye, 2022; Smirnova et al., 2023).
+Current evidence underscores the disproportionate burden borne by marginalized populations, yet few studies quantify how intersecting identities, such as race, geography, and socioeconomic status, affect lactation outcomes during climate events.
+Future investigations should apply intersectional frameworks and mixed-methods designs to capture these multifactorial influences more comprehensively.

 Socioeconomic status (SES) is a major determinant of health outcomes, including those related to lactation (Pérez-Escamilla & Moran, 2022).
 Low-income families often have limited access to healthcare, nutritious food, and clean water, all of which are essential for maintaining optimal health and lactation (Adler & Newman, 2002).
 Climate change exacerbates these challenges by increasing the frequency and severity of extreme weather events, such as droughts and heatwaves, which disproportionately affect low-income communities (Gregory et al., 2023).
 These events can disrupt access to essential resources, further compromising the health of lactating mothers and their infants.